kaueribeiro99/crud-loop-angular/README.md

-Accese o projeto online em: https://crud-loop.web.app/login Utilize o e-mail e senha abaixo para se logar:
+## System Access

-E-mail: murilobalves1@gmail.com
+Access the project online at: https://crud-loop.web.app/login

-Senha: 12345678
+Use the email: murilobalves1@gmail.com and password: 12345678

-# Crud Loop
+## Crud Loop

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.1.3.